Feature: #109163 - Implement public system resources publishing

 Impact

-environment variable TYPO3_ for composer install or by configuring
+the environment variable TYPO3_ for composer install or by configuring

-mirror strategy for publishing by setting
+the mirror strategy for publishing by setting

 $GLOBALS

-in config/
+in config/.